Unionization: Everything You Need to Know

 From this point, the group determines which union best fits what they want to carry out and contacts said union to decide whether the union wants to represent the group.
 If the union expresses interest, it will assign professional organizers to guide the employees through the process of unionizing.

 Unions do decline groups due to lack of interest, however.
 The reasons for a lack of interest vary.
-But some reasons for a lack of interest may include an employer being too small, lack of knowledge, or comfort with regard to the industry for the company in question.
+But some reasons for a lack of interest may include an employer being too small, lack of knowledge, or comfort with regard to the industry of the company in question.
 If one union declines to represent the group, simply ask if they have any recommendations for unions that fit the needs of the group.

 It is important to remember that an established union does not need to represent the group of workers.
 Established unions offer support and experience that a new union does not have.
 But the National Labor Relation Act (NLRA) specifically says unions can form independently for the purposes of representing people at a specific workplace.
 Sections 7 and 8 of the NLRA make this provision.